r-lyeh-archived/sole/README.md

 public API
 ----------
-- `sole::uuid` 128-bit UUID base type.
-Allows comparison and sorting.
+- `sole::uuid` 128-bit UUID base type that is `std::ostream` friendly and allows comparison and sorting.
 Use `str()` method for pretty printing.
 - `sole::uuid1()` creates an UUID v1.
 - `sole::uuid4()` creates an UUID v4.